FISCO-BCOS/FISCO-BCOS/opstack-executor/tests/da-matrix/DIVERGENCES.md

   values are correct.
 Tracked here and in the task-5 report; a follow-up could file an upstream note against GasPriceOracle.sol.

-## `rpc_l1_fee_scalar_truncation` — RPC `l1FeeScalar` is integer-truncated, op-geth keeps the fractional part
+## `rpc_l1_fee_scalar_truncation` — RESOLVED: RPC `l1FeeScalar` now renders like op-geth

 - **Grid cases:** none (this is an RPC wire convention, not a da-matrix cost case; the grid compares L1 fee / operator fee, not the receipt scalar).
-- **Status:** registered, **intentional** deviation (previously unregistered).
-- **What happens (FISCO):** `bcos-rpc/bcos-rpc/web3jsonrpc/model/ReceiptResponse.cpp:118-119`
-  renders the Bedrock-era `l1FeeScalar` as `raw_scalar / 1e6` using `bcos::u256`
-  integer division, which truncates toward zero.
-It is exact only when the raw slot-6 scalar is an exact multiple of `1e6`.
+- **Status: RESOLVED (2026-09-17).** `bcos-rpc/bcos-rpc/web3jsonrpc/model/ReceiptResponse.cpp`
+  renders the Bedrock-era `l1FeeScalar` as the decimal string op-geth's `intToScaledFloat` big.Float emits — `scalar/1e6` with the fractional part kept and trailing zeros trimmed ("0.684", "1", "2.000001"); the truncating hex quantity is gone.
+Pinned by `ReceiptFieldBaselineTest` (exact multiple, fractional part, canonical Bedrock 684000 -> "0.684", sub-unit) and `Web3ResponseTest`.
-- **What op-geth does:** the same `scalar/1e6` is computed by `core/types/rollup_cost.go` `intToScaledFloat` as a `*big.Float` (`scalar / 10^6`, 6 decimals) and emitted as the decimal `l1FeeScalar` field (`core/types/gen_receipt_json.go:40`), so the fractional part is preserved;
-  it is nil from Ecotone on, which FISCO reproduces via the field's presence (the meta stores the raw scalar only on the Bedrock formula path).
+- **Historical note:** the old entry justified truncation with "every corpus and canonical Bedrock config uses a `1e6` multiple" — that premise was wrong.
+The canonical Bedrock scalar is `684000` (`0.684`), which the old integer division rendered as `"0x0"`; the divergence was reachable on the canonical config all along.
+(What op-geth does is unchanged: `core/types/rollup_cost.go` `intToScaledFloat` computes `scalar / 10^6` as a `*big.Float`, emitted as the decimal `l1FeeScalar` field per `core/types/gen_receipt_json.go:40`; it is nil from Ecotone on, which FISCO reproduces via the field's presence — the meta stores the raw scalar only on the Bedrock formula path.)
-- **Why deliberate:** FISCO's `opStackMeta` stores the *raw* slot-6 scalar and the RPC boundary must emit a canonical integer hex quantity, consistent with the rest of `ReceiptResponse`'s `toQuantity` fields.
-Every corpus and canonical Bedrock config uses a `1e6` multiple, so the emitted value matches op-geth there; emitting a fractional JSON number for the general case would change the field's type away from a hex quantity.
-- **Impact:** for any scalar that is **not** a multiple of `1e6`, FISCO's `l1FeeScalar` is the truncated integer while op-geth emits the fractional value, so the two are not bit-comparable in that case.
-No grid case or known chain config hits it (all use `1e6` multiples), so the da-matrix comparison is unaffected.

 ### `eip7825_deposit_exemption` — deposits are exempt from the Osaka tx-gas cap on FISCO and on op-revm; op-geth applies the cap (spec is silent)